 She yanked her hand away from him.
 "Forget it," she said.
 "Go and play somewhere else.
 Anyway, Tony's coming to pick me up soon and he won't be too pleased with you trying to chat me up, especially if he's got his mates from the coal yard with him."

 Simon laughed.
 "Trained I am.
 Trained in combat.
 Coal-jaggers, what are they trained to do?
 Carrying dirty sacks of coal, that's all."

 "Sod you anyway; you've had your chance."
 He turned to Lucy.
 "What about you, Lucy?
 We've always had a bit of a thing between us, haven't we?"
 He had more success with her and managed to pull her to her feet.
 "Come on, let's go outside?"

 "No, Simon, you've got your girlfriend with you."

 The two older girls looked at each other, more amused than shocked at their young friend's foolish attempt at being adult.
 The lads whispered amongst themselves with huge grins on their faces.
-Gloria looked on with mixed feelings of anger and despair, feeling hurt and disgusted about what was happening.
-Still she thought that he might be bluffing and if she followed them they would just be talking, and having a good laugh at her expense.
-He had often humiliated her, but, bluff or real, this was the worst thing he had ever done.
-She felt more like running from the place, but thought that it would make her look weak and foolish.
-She would stand her ground and face him when he returned.
-She would remain calm, hide her true feelings, the hurt, the humiliation, and tell him that, yes it was over between them and that she didn't really care.
-Then she would walk out proudly and confidently, out of the bar and out of his life.
+I looked on with mixed feelings of anger and despair, feeling hurt and disgusted about what was happening.
+Still I thought he might be bluffing and if I followed them they would just be talking, and having a good laugh at my expense.
+He often humiliated me, but, bluff or real, this is the worst thing he has ever done.
+I felt like running from the place but thought it would make me look weak and foolish.
+I would stand my ground and face him when he returned.
+I would remain calm, hide my true feelings, the hurt, the humiliation, and tell him, yes it was over between us and I didn't really care.
+Then I would walk out proudly and confidently, out of the bar and out of his life.